aem-vite/docs/docs/guide/front-end/vite-plugin/index.md

 ```

 > [!WARNING]
-> Adding slashes to the start or end of these paths will cause in the proxy matcher to fail and respond with 404 page served by Vite.
+> Adding slashes to the start or end of these paths will cause the proxy matcher to fail and respond with 404 page served by Vite.

 ## React Support